alirezarezaeikalat/google-IT-certificate/bits and Bytes of networking/readMe.txt

       are scarce and expensive.
 You set up a router and configure it to perform --NAT--.
 You configure a --local DNS server-- and a
       --DHCP server-- to make network configuration easier.
 And of course, for all of this to really work, you sign a contract with an ISP to deliver a link to the Internet to this office, so your users can access the web.
-      May be some sales people will need to connect to resources on the LAN you set up while they're on the road.
+      Maybe some sales people will need to connect to resources on the LAN you set up while they're on the road.
 So you configure a --VPN server-- and make sure the VPN server is accessible via --port forwarding--

       so What if you have a second office in another location that want access to your local resources?????